 The Enable Monitoring and Enable Alerting options allow you to turn monitoring, and, optionally, alerting on and off for all websites that are members of this group.
 Monitoring must be enabled in order to additionally enable alerting.

 In the Name field, enter a descriptive name for the website group.
-Website group names cannot include the operators and comparisons functions listed in the Datapoint Expressions support article.
+Website group names cannot include the operators and comparisons functions listed in the Complex Datapoints support article.

 In the Description field, briefly describe the scope and purpose of your new website group.